 WARNING!
 Any maintenance or repair work that requires opening of the motor or gear housing should be carried out only by an authorized Customer Service Center (see your dealer for information on locating a service center).
-Maintenance or repair work carried out by an unauthorized person can lead to improper connection of electrical wires, misadjustment, or damage to components, which can result in electric shock or other injury.

 WARNING!
 To reduce the risk of electrocution or other personal injury, always unplug the tool from the power supply outlet before performing any maintenance or repair work on the tool.